jonklein/Psh/TomToDo.md

 To Do Still
 -----------
+- Add float.erc and integer.erc to their respective registered instructions (i.e. for registered.float)
 - Edit README to reflect changes to converting code to Schush (i.e. now no changes necessary).
 - Add new problem classes (such as IntSymbolicRegression.java) for other problem types, such as the Parity problem.
 Make sure to test input.makeinputs and input.inall on problems with more than one input.
 - Move problem class files to a new directory??
 - Add to "Problem Classes" section in README
+- Examine how ERCs are added to PshGP, and how Koza or others recommend using them.
 - During Auto-simplification, instead of only flattening or removing random points, could run a subprogram for a bit, and then replace it by whatever constants are left on the stacks.
 This would be useful when code like "boolean.stackdepth" is used only to get a 0 on the int stack.